beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 ```

-For example this is how we trigger the `LOADED` event in the [example widget](https://github.com/beekpr/examples/tree/master/home-screen-widget/profiles).
+For example this is how you trigger the `LOADED` event in the [example widget](https://github.com/beekpr/examples/tree/master/home-screen-widget/profiles).
 ```javascript:title=home-screen-widget/components/Widget.js
   import BeekeeperHomeScreen, { EventType } from '@beekeeper/home-screen-sdk';
   BeekeeperHomeScreen.triggerEvent(EventType.LOADED, this.widgetInstanceId); // highlight-line